 Waste Management and Minimisation Consultation

 The three Eastern Waikato Councils, Hauraki, Matamata-Piako and Thames-Coromandel, have joined together to produce a Draft Waste Management and Minimisation Plan (WMMP).
-Now we want to hear what you think.
+Submissions have closed and a hearing will be held in Paeroa on 1 June

-This website gives a brief outline of what the plan covers, but we encourage you to find out more about our proposed plans and to have your say.
+This website gives a brief outline of what the plan covers.

 Why do we need a plan for waste?